Floquet Quantum Thermal Transistor: Conclusion

 \section{Conclusion}

 We have proposed operating quantum thermal transistors in presence of periodic modulations, and termed the setup as Floquet Quantum Thermal Transistors.
 In previously studied quantum thermal transistors, transistor effect was realized through changes in temperature $T_{ B}$ of the bath coupled to the base \cite{joulain2016quantum, ben2014near, li2006negative, guo2018quantum, zhang2018coulomb, ghosh2021quantum, mandarino2021thermal, naseem2020minimal}.
 This can be expected to be an energy-intensive process; a change $\delta T_{ B}$ in temperature would require a heat energy $\delta Q_{ B} = C_{B} \delta T_{ B}$, which can be large for a large heat capacity $C_{B}$ of the bath.
 On the other hand, the periodic modulation scheme implemented here allows one to modulate the heat currents also in presence of fixed bath temperatures.
 We note that the cost of periodic modulation is an interesting question as well, which we plan to address in future works.
 We have exemplified our generic theory using sinusoidal and $\pi$-flip modulations.
 The crucial advantage of the FQT is its ability to operate as a heat modulation device with high amplification factors even in the traditional cut-off regime of $T_{B} \to 0$.
 This advantage stems from non-zero floquet amplitudes $P_1$, which vanishes in absence of modulation.
+Although we use Ohmic bath spectral density throughout our calculation, one may expect transistor effect yet in presence of non-Ohmic bath spectrum, (such as Lorentzian) as long as basic energy level diagram (Fig.~\ref{FQT_fig2}) characterized by net decaying rates fulfills $J_B<<J_E,J_C$.
+However a complete analysis in presence of a generic non-Ohmic bath is non-trivial and beyond the scope of present work.

 Experimental realization of controlled heat currents can be envisaged in a variety of physical platforms: (i) quantum thermal transistor design has been predicted and realized in on-chip superconducting qubits \cite{karimi2016otto}, (ii) quantum heat engine has been realized with the spin-1/2 of ${}^{13}\text{C}$ nucleus \cite{batalhao2014experimental}, (iii) micro- and nano-electromechanical Systems (MEMS/NEMS) have been used to implement nonequilibrium reservoir engineering~\cite{klaers2017squeezed} etc. Most of these quantum technology devices require sohphisticated lithographic techniques (few tens of nanometers) and low temperature measurements.
 In our approach, experimental feasibility relies on the periodic modulation of the base bath (ultra-thin film) in conventional electronic bipolar junction transistor (BJT) architecture.
 Recent analytical results on far-field radiative heat transport concerns thermal transistor (BJT) set-up where 1 ${\mu}${\rm m}-thick block of vanadium dioxide (${\rm VO_2}$), as base, has been excited with a laser with a modulation frequency of 0.5 Hz \cite{ordonez2016dynamical, ordonez2019radiative}.
 Interestingly, thermal rectification has been achieved due to the insulator-to-metal transition of ${\rm VO_2}$ at around 340 K, which can thus set the temperature scale of a typical base bath.
 As reported in Ref~\cite{ordonez2016dynamical}, with practical design, values for amplification factor close to 10 can be achieved choosing the optimal frequency of modulation ($\sim$ 1 Hz).
 With these paramerters used in the experimental setup~\cite{ordonez2016dynamical}, the modulation scheme presented here may lead to experimentally observable heat fluxes with higher amplitudes.